-As a result, many holidays have now been aligned as one: the Old Yule was aligned with Christmas, and a New Yule, in an attempt to recover the Old Heathen holiday, has since been aligned with the winter solstice.
-It is all quite a complicated mess, if you ask me!
-But while it is fine that we celebrate a New Yule, we should all be kept aware of the Old Yule and when it was originally celebrated.
-For this, allow me to tell you all a brief portion from the story of King Hakon the Good, who complicated Yule through his attempts to find a common ground between Heathens and Christians:
+As a result, many holidays have now been aligned as one: the Old Yule was aligned with Christmas, and a New Yule (as an attempt to recover the Old Heathen holiday) has recently been realigned with the Winter Solstice.
+It is all quite a complicated mess, if you ask me; but while it is fine that we celebrate a New Yule, we should all be aware of the Old Yule and when it was originally celebrated.
+With that in mind, I think it is worth sharing a brief tale from The Saga of King Hakon the Good, since it was King Hakon the Good who complicated Yule through his attempts to find a common ground between Heathens and Christians:

 When Hakon was the king of Norway, the land was torn between the Old Ways and the New.
 Christians and Heathens dwelled together, and this created tension between folk.
 But King Hakon was a kindhearted man (or so our sources say).
 He did not intend to force folk to convert to Christianity, although he was one himself.
 Instead, he sought to persuade them peacefully.
 This was quite difficult for him though, for there were many powerful chieftains in Norway who still honored the Old Ways.
 Such ways were still popular among ordinary folk as well.
 Thus, the king was left with a troublesome situation.
 Christianity had begun to seep into his land, and this would not be stopped.
 He had to mend this tear before greater turmoil could plague his peace.